Dutch East Indies campaign: Background

 Access to oil was the main goal of the Japanese war effort, as Japan lacked native source of oil; it could not produce enough to meet even 10% of its needs, even with the extraction of oil shale in Manchuria using the Fushun process.
-Japan quickly lost 93% of its oil supply after President Franklin D. Roosevelt issued an executive order on 26 July 1941 which froze all of Japan's U.S. assets and embargoed all oil exports to Japan.
+Japan quickly lost 93% of its oil supply after President Franklin D. Roosevelt issued an executive order on 26 July 1941 which froze all of Japan's US assets and embargoed all oil exports to Japan.
 In addition, the Dutch government-in-exile, at the urging of the Allies and with the support of Queen Wilhelmina, broke its economic treaty with Japan and joined the embargo in August.
 Japan's military and economic reserves included only a year and a half's worth of oil.
-As a U.S. declaration of war against Japan was feared if the latter took the East Indies, the Japanese planned to eliminate the U.S. Pacific Fleet, allowing them to take over the islands; this led to the attack on Pearl Harbor.
+As a US declaration of war against Japan was feared if the latter took the East Indies, the Japanese planned to eliminate the US Pacific Fleet, allowing them to take over the islands; this led to the attack on Pearl Harbor.